golemfactory/golem-docs/src/pages/docs/creators/index.md

 {% selectioncontent %}

-Prefer to code in JS and run your app in the Node.js or a web browser
+Prefer to code in JS and run your app in the Node.js or a web browser?

 {% /selectioncontent %}

 {% selectioncontent %}

-Have a problem that can be split into multiple tasks that can be run in parallel
+Have a problem that can be split into multiple tasks that can be run in parallel?

 {% /selectioncontent %}

 {% selectioncontent %}

-Need a backend to offload your system
+Need a backend to offload your system?

 {% /selectioncontent %}